 Greenspark project, as you see it now, is a culmination of five years of research and planning.
 Over that period we have looked at hundreds of properties, built a number of complicated spreadsheets, received great advice from countless people, and documented the best exhibit ideas.
 Now, finally, we are ready to make it happen.
 An idea to create a place for people to experience all aspects of sustainable living is rapidly becoming a reality.
 During the summer of 2015, we found a property that satisfied all our requirements and in March 2016 we bought it.
 We engaged a local engineering company to help us with a site plan and with the permits.
 With their help, we received the necessary permits, so at this point Greenspark is ready to get built.
 We will update this page with our progress.

-We purchased land and received the zoning permit.
+We purchased land and received all permits.
 We built a 20 lot parking space.
 We also built an off-grid solar powered Welcome Center and exhibit pavilions.

 All exhibits have been designed and many have been purchased and ready to be assembled.

-We have already purchased the solar-human trike called ELF and a first modern mass produced electric car, called CommutaCar, a sailing velomobile called Whike, a demo biodiesel setup and a wood gasifier.
+We have already purchased the solar-human trike called ELF, a first modern mass produced electric car, called CommutaCar, a sailing velomobile called Whike, a demo biodiesel setup and a wood gasifier.

 Support GreenSpark's mission to inspire local and global communities to adapt current green technologies through interactive hands-on experiences.